Date: Fri, Jun 12, 2020 | 06:30 - 06:55 GMT | 08:30 - 08:55 CEST

 SAB Aeropsace in the Czech Republic and Bercella in Italy designed and manufactured this modular dispenser for ESA’s Vega prime contractor Avio.
 The component structures are made of very low-density aluminium ‘sandwich’ panels protected by carbon fibre reinforced polymer skins.
 This makes it very lightweight and rigid.

-The SSMS comprises two main sections, the hexagonal lower section takes up to a dozen CubeSats or six small satellites while the upper section is used for micro, minisatellites and small satellites.
-Both sections can also be used independently, coupled with a larger satellite replacing the top section.
+The SSMS comprises two main sections, the hexagonal lower section can hold six nanosatellites or up to a dozen CubeSat deployers while the upper section section is used for microsatellites, minisatellites and small satellites.
+The lower section can also be used independently, coupled with a larger satellite replacing the top section.

-A central column, tower or hexagon, a supporting platform, adjustable rods and dividers are assembled to suit each mission.
-For this flight, a configuration called Flexi-3, weighing just 330 kg is being used.
+The hexagonal module, a central column, towers, a supporting platform and a set of standard satellite interface spacers are assembled to suit each mission and combination of satellites.
+For this flight, a configuration called Flexi-3 weighing just 330 kg is being used.

 This demonstration flight aims to prove the technical and financial viability of the rideshare service.
 ESA has collaborated with the European Union, which has partly funded this mission within the Horizon 2020 programme.
 This is part of the Contribution Agreement between ESA and the EU on space technology activities signed on 16 April 2019.